llmrisks/llmrisks.github.io/src/content/post/week2.md

 Figure 4: Universal Prompt Optimization ([Image Source](https://arxiv.org/pdf/2307.15043.pdf))
 </center>

 The core idea of Universal Multi-prompt and Multi-model attacks is to involve more desired prompts and more victim LLMs in the process, expecting the generated adversarial example to be transferable across victim LLMs and robust across prompts.
-Built upon Algorithm 1 the authors propose Algorithm 2, where loss functions over multiple models are incorporated to help achieve transferability, and a handful of prompts are employed to help guarantee the robustness.
+Building upon Algorithm 1 the authors propose Algorithm 2, where loss functions over multiple models are incorporated to help achieve transferability, and a handful of prompts are employed to help guarantee the robustness.

 The whole pipeline is illustrated in the figure below:

 <center>
 <a href="/images/week2/illustration.png"><img src="/images/week2/illustration.png" width="80%"></a><br>